 I have a Master of Public Health (MPH) degree and am also a Master Certified Health Education Specialist (MCHES) through the National Commission for Health Education Credentialing (NCHEC).
 I am also a self-proclaimed foodie, and take healthy cooking and eating seriously and love to experiment with fresh ingredients and fragrant herbs to make the most of each meal.
 I take comfort in knowing that what I am eating is improving my health.
 As such, my recipe concepts highlight the specific health benefits of the main ingredients.
 All health information presented on my blog is researched from reputable sources including the Centers for Disease Control and Prevention (CDC), National Institute of Health (NIH), United States Department of Agriculture (USDA) and the Academy of Nutrition and Dietetics.

 I have two daughters, Riley (3 years old) and Jade (1 year old).
-Riley has a couple of nut allergies that we are able to work around in the kitchen.
-The girls can oftentimes be found in the kitchen cooking healthy dishes with me as evidenced below I find involving Riley in the cooking process helps her learn so many important skills and also makes her want to eat the food she has worked so hard to prepare.
+Riley has a couple of tree nut allergies that we are able to work around in the kitchen.
+The girls can oftentimes be found in the kitchen cooking healthy dishes with me as evidenced below 🙂 I find involving Riley in the cooking process helps her learn so many important skills and also makes her want to eat the food she has worked so hard to prepare.
 Truth is, cooking with a toddler is possible (and actually really fun and rewarding).
-And now that I’m a mom, healthy cooking is even more important than it ever was to me.
+And now that I’m a mom, healthy cooking is even more important than it ever was.

 Background and Philosophy